(Editor’s note: This post has been updated with new information about Costco’s plans for the United Kingdom, Spain and Sweden.)

 The fulfillment center will be on a major transportation artery for southern Europe, the Henares Corridor, connecting Zaragoza, Barcelona and France.

-Now, a store just opened in Stockholm, with another Sweden location planned near Mälmo.
+Now, there’s one Costco open in Stockholm, with another Sweden soon to open near Mälmo.
 And, if the British tabloids are to be believed, Costco has big plans for the UK.

 Since 2016, various Dispatches staffers have tried to talk with Costco executives about their plans, but they declined.
 While Costco is forthcoming with industry analysts and major conventional financial publications such as the Wall Street Journal, its executives rarely grant interviews to the digital media.
 So, we’ve pieced together the clues via media reports and Costco earnings reports in the United States.